XCSoar/XCSoar/XCSoarV4-README.txt

 To do for next version:

+- Add LoadProfile to inputevents, so we can have menu buttons trigger pilot/region specific settings
+- AAT Areas are drawn on top of everything, including task lines.
+- Add track line particularly if not in north up mode
 - Speed command driven by dolphin speed or block maccready
 - Temp trace max temperature relative to ground offset
 - Fix airspace visibility bug (query, warnings should apply even if